olehkavetskyi/FileUploadingSystemAPI/README.md

 ## Links

-A link to Azure Web Application - https://fileuploadingsystem.azurewebsites.net

 In order to see API part follow [this](https://github.com/olehkavetskyi/FileUploadingSystemUI) link

+A link to Azure Web Application - https://fileuploadingsystem.azurewebsites.net (deactivated)